Best Shoes for Cross Training and Running: What is the Difference?

 Many people fail to see the benefit of using the best cross training shoes for their specific type of training.
 A lot of people are under the impression that a shoe is a shoe.
 Far too many people simply buy the cheapest pair of running shoes they can find and use them as their cross trainers (Read below Training Shoes vs Running Shoes).

 This is bad for a number of reasons, but most importantly because it can lead to injuries such as stress fractures, pulled muscles, tendonitis, sore ache joints, muscle soreness and discomfort.
 All of these things could potentially be avoided all by purchasing the right shoe.
+If you can't afford the price of the right shoe, you can invest in insoles instead.

 If you’re serious about your training then you should be using the best cross training shoes for your training purposes.
 You need the right shoes for the right job, this will give you better performance and a better workout not to mention decrease your risk for the injuries mentioned above.